MicrosoftDocs/Contribute/Contribute/dotnet-contribute-process.md

 > [!IMPORTANT]
 > The [comment automation](how-to-write-workflows-major.md#review-and-sign-off) functionality is not available on any of the .NET docs repositories at this time.
 Members of the .NET docs team will review and merge your PR.

 Each PR should usually address one issue at a time.
 The PR can modify one or multiple files.
 If you're addressing multiple fixes on different files, separate PRs are preferred.
-If you are creating samples as well as updating markdown, you'll need to create a separate PR for samples.
+If you're creating samples as well as updating markdown, you'll need to create a separate PR for samples.

 If your PR fixes an existing issue, add the `Fixes #Issue_Number` keyword to the commit message or PR description.
 That way, the issue is automatically closed when the PR is merged.
 For more information, see [Closing issues via commit messages](https://help.github.com/articles/closing-issues-via-commit-messages/).